 What is the Temperature Like in the Everest Region in November?

-Coming last to the autumn season, November is far from the monsoonal rain and close to winter, which guarantees a pleasant trekking temperature in the Everest region.
+As the last month of the autumn season, November brings far less rain and is close to winter, which guarantees pleasant trekking conditions in the Everest region.
 However, you should always keep in mind that temperature depends on the altitude.
 As you ascend to higher altitudes, you will feel a significant drop in temperature.

 The negative figure can be quite worrisome, but worry not.
 Since November is the last month of autumn, winter will be knocking at the door of the Everest region.
 Therefore, it is normal to experience temperatures below zero degrees in the higher elevations.
 So, this is when you have the right clothing choices and packing lists come into practice.